Orange County Age Discrimination Lawyer

 - Making biased comments, such as “old man” or “grandma”

-- Creating a hostile work environment for older employees by assigning them demeaning or undesirable tasks, making jokes about them or derogatory comments about them, or other harassing actions
+- Creating a hostile work environment for older employees by assigning them demeaning or undesirable tasks or making jokes or derogatory comments about them

 - Taking actions designed to encourage older employees to resign